 - The Waterway from Cave Story.
 You can't fight the current underwater; all you can do is let it carry you and time your jumps to avoid obstacles.

-- The ending sequence of the Oregon Trail games have you guiding your wagon down the Columbia river, featuring actual rapids and whirlpools starting with the second game.
+- The Oregon Trail: The ending sequence of the games have you guiding your wagon down the Columbia river, featuring actual rapids and whirlpools starting with the second game.

-- Half the gameplay in The Amazon Trail is canoeing down the titular river, filled with logs, whirlpools, and other boats.
+- The Amazon Trail: Half the gameplay in the game is canoeing down the titular river, filled with logs, whirlpools, and other boats.

-- Several Mario Kart games have levels with this, like Piranha Plant Slide and Koopa Cape; though it's mostly you guiding the kart down the tube and trying not to slam into the walls/your opponents/whatever they're tossing at you.
+- Several Mario Kart games have levels of this kind, like Piranha Plant Slide and Koopa Cape; though it's mostly you guiding the kart down the tube and trying not to slam into the walls/your opponents/whatever they're tossing at you.
 Shy Guy Falls in Mario Kart 8 stands out, as it has you drive up a waterfall with boost pads on it; you must drive over the boost pads in order to negate the opposing water flow and, once at the top of the hill, you do a U-turn and proceed to drive down another waterfall to a gliding ramp.

 - Golden Sun: The Lost Age.
 You need to navigate the whirlpools and currents in order to get to Lemuria.
 By going around the whirlpools in the correct sequence, you move along the correct path, as others will simply take you back to the beginning.